 This monthly payment plan is available through the student's online account at http://my.oc.edu.
-There is a contract fee of \$50 and a required down payment of \$100.
+There is a contract fee of \$50.
+The first payment is due upon enrollment in the payment plan.
 No finance charges are assessed to the student's account as long as the contract payments are made on time each month.
 Yearly costs may be paid in 8, 9, or 10 months depending on the enrollment date.
-For a 10 month payment plan, the student or parent must enroll before July 25.
+For a 10-month payment plan, the student or parent must enroll before July 25.
 Students can access their student account by clicking on "Student Account Online" located on MyOC under Quicklinks.
 Students may also grant their parent(s) access by assigning a Parent Pin from their Student Account Online.